agape-apps/LogosNotesExport/README.md

 - **Read-only**: Only reads from Logos databases, does not modify them
 - **SQLite dependency**: Requires access to the NotesTool SQLite database
-- **Rich text**: Complex formatting may not convert perfectly to Markdown
+- **Rich text**: Complex formatting may not convert fully to Markdown
 - **Version compatibility**: Tested with recent Logos versions
+- **Highlights**: the verse range is shown for Bibles, highlights in books lack a reference

 ## 🤝 Contributing